severr/severr-csharp/generated/docs/EventsApi.md

             try
             {
-                // Submit an application event or error to Severr apiInstance.EventsPost(data);
+                // Submit an application event or error to Trakerr apiInstance.EventsPost(data);
             }
             catch (Exception e)